pramnora/SVG/README.md

 The first 2...x1,y1 co-ordinates indicate the start of the line;
 the last 2...x2,y2 co-ordinates indicate the end of the line;
-the x co-ordinate indicates the line position from the left side of the screen;
+the x co-ordinate indicates the line's horizontal position from the left hand side of the screen;
-the y co-ordinate indicates the line position from the top side of the screen.
+the y co-ordinate indicates the line's vertical position from the top side of the screen.

 -----